The Sony FX3 Camera Long-Term Review - Why I Chose It Over a Canon

 This camera is the best I've ever used.

-It's reliable, easy to edit, and saves a bunch of storage vs. shooting in RAW.
-Be honest with yourself.
-Do you need RAW?
-If you do, you can add an external recorder and shoot in 16bit Prores RAW, but after eight months of working with this camera, I have never wanted to shoot in RAW.
+Editing footage is simple, and it saves a ton of storage compared to shooting in RAW.
+Let’s be real — do you really need RAW?
+If you do, you can always use an external recorder for 16-bit ProRes RAW, but after eight months with this camera, I’ve never felt the need.

 What We Rate | Sony FX3